Campuses and locations

 A radioactive way to save and improve lives.

-UON is Australia’s leading nuclear medicine trainer.
-Our graduates are sought after worldwide.
-In this rewarding and challenging career, you will diagnose, treat, and prevent diseases such as cancer using radioactive substances – giving patients the best chance of living a full and healthy life.
+Nuclear medicine graduates from the University of Newcastle are sought after worldwide.
+In this rewarding and challenging degree, you will learn to diagnose, treat, and prevent diseases such as cancer using radioactive substances – giving patients the best chance of living a full and healthy life.

-What is nuclear medicine?
-Nuclear medicine technologists conduct nuclear medicine scans of a person’s body using radioactive material called radioisotopes.
+Nuclear medicine students learn how to conduct nuclear medicine scans of a person’s body using radioactive material called radioisotopes.
 Radioisotopes are typically ingested or injected, travelling through the affected area to create images of the inside of your body.
 These images can diagnose life-threatening diseases such as cancer and help monitor a patient’s health.

-This degree equips you with specialised scientific knowledge and gives you practical medical radiation experience using world-class facilities and technology.
+By studying a degree in nuclear science you will learn specialised scientific knowledge and develop practical medical radiation experience using world-class facilities and technology.
 You will:

-All UON medical radiation science students graduate with Honours, giving you a distinct advantage when seeking employment.
+All University of Newcastle medical radiation science students graduate with Honours, giving you a distinct advantage when seeking employment.
 As part of the honours component you can choose from two study pathways.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.